mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Rather than Germ Cell for learning designers the concept of strong concepts or intermediate concepts may be more relatable and applicable [@hook_strong_2012; @barendregt_intermediate-level_2018]

-And invites this discussion to turn to the domain of designing for learning.
+And invites this discussion to turn to the role of conceptions of abstract and concrete in the process of designing for learning, with a particular focus on the concern of this study of participant agency.

 While the educational use of design patterns and has been explored in other settings via research, the focus has been on professional rather than novice learners.